lem0nSec/Alcatraz/src/README.md

 Calling FindFirstFileA and FindNextFileA is the easiest part.
-However, making the program go up and down directories was more challenging.
+In contrast, making the program go up and down directories was more challenging.
 This is because when the program goes down a directory and then comes back to the previous directory, it would restart enumerating files from the first one if the program state before changing directory is not saved.
 Before explaining how this works, the program has to be smart as to what file out of the enumerated ones is a directory.